 Division Heads oversee the daily academic operation of the school and are responsible to the Head for the academic direction of the School.
-In this role, they work closely with Department Chairs, the MS/US Academic Dean, and the Head in appointment of new faculty, the supervision and evaluation of existing faculty, and direction of the School's curriculum and course of study.
+In this role, they work closely with Department Chairs, the MS/US Academic Dean, and the Head in the appointment of new faculty, the supervision and evaluation of existing faculty, and direction of the School's curriculum and course of study.
 Division Heads in collaboration with the MS/US Academic Dean oversee and direct the Department Chairs in the supervision of their respective departments, maintain good behavior in their respective buildings, and oversee the academic honesty and integrity of the School in conjunction with the Head.
 They serve as the primary liaison in academic matters with students and parents in matters that transcend usual classroom issues.

-The Director of Institutional Advancement is responsible to the Head of School for administering all aspects of admission, development (fundraising), alumni relations, special events, marketing, and communications.
+The Director of Development is responsible to the Head of School for administering all aspects of development-fundraising, donor stewardship, alumni relations, Parents' Auxiliary, and special events related to fundraising.